 To receive this ebook FOR FREE simply sign up for the Mad in Crafts newsletter using the form below.
 This ebook will only be free for a limited time, so don’t wait!

 USING THE PARTY TUB FOR YOUR NEXT PARTY

 Set the tub out at your next picnic or cookout filled with your favorite beverages.
 The tub holds a lot (read: a crap ton) of ice, so your drinks will stay chilled even on a hot day.

 If you’d rather keep your beverages chilling in a cooler, you can still put your party tub to good use.
 If you are serving salads at your next cookout, nestle the bowls into the ice-filled tub.
 The salads stay cold and your guests stay free of food poisoning.

 Consider this your encouragement to have some friends over “just because.”
-Paint up a party tub, have everyone bring over their favorite 6-pack, and just enjoy each other’s company.
+Makeover a party tub, have everyone bring over their favorite 6-pack, and just enjoy each other’s company.
 Happy Summer!

 What a festive project!
 This would be great for any patriotic holiday!

 Those caps are the bomb – that’s enough reason for me to start using their paint!